 - Develop a system to comply with the recordkeeping provisions of the law and to keep track of how much paid sick leave is accrued by each employee; and,

-- Monitor the NJDOLWD website (nj.gov/labor) to check for the poster that must be provided and posted informing workers of their rights under the Paid Sick Leave Law.
+- More information on the paid sick leave law can be found at www.mysickdays.nj.gov, including a notification poster that must be provided and posted informing workers of their rights under the Paid Sick Leave Law.

 If you need additional information, please contact NJBIA’s Member Action Center at 1-800-499-4419, ext.
 3 or firstname.lastname@example.org.